Less than $5 High School Close Reading Activities

 Product

-Shoshone Native American Research Reading Passage- Indigenous History
+Chumash Native American Research Reading Passage- Indigenous History

 By Veronica Reyes

-Dive into the rich heritage and traditions of the Shoshone people with our comprehensive two-page nonfiction reading passage.
+Dive into the rich heritage and traditions of the Chumash people with our comprehensive two-page nonfiction reading passage.
 This resource provides in-depth insights into various aspects of Native American life, perfect for research or close reading activities.
 Perfect for Indigenous People's Day!

 Need a report template??
 Look for our research booklet in the bundle